 EST measurement should be taken by suitably trained Staff only.
 The required sample size is 10–15 eggs per trolley and from the middle of a tray.
 Readings of clear eggs are not relevant for the calculation of the average.
 One should aim for an EST of 100 °F during the first twelve days of incubation.
 A fluctuation range of 99.6 to 100.4 °F between the eggs is acceptable.

 At this stage, it may be the case that, at an average EST of 100 °F, even eggs with living embryos constantly have an EST below 99.5 °F. These embryos develop slowly and there is a risk that they will be rejected as “pips” or “too fresh chicks” when the chicks are taken off.
 To avoid this, the average EST should be allowed to increase slowly by 1–1.5 °F from the 13th to the 19th day when transfer takes place.
-As a second advantage this limited rise in egg temperature acclimatises the embryonic tissues for the Need to be measured at the vent with specific thermometer. of the hatched chick (40 °C, 104 °F).
+As a second advantage this limited rise in egg temperature acclimatises the embryonic tissues for the body temperature of the hatched chick (40 °C, 104 °F).

 In many hatcheries, there is a tendency to very high EST. However, temperatures over